tbs-fpv/tbs-crsf-spec/crsf.md

 ### **COMMAND**

 With the type command the host is able to run/execute a function on a device.
-This can be anything: link bind crossfire, calibrate gyro/acc, ect.
+This can be anything: link bind crossfire, calibrate gyro/acc, etc.
 The device default state is READY.
 Once the host wants to execute the function it writes the parameter with status START.
 Depending on the function the device switches to PROGRESS, CONFIRMATION_NEEDED or READY.
 When the device sends CONFIRMATION_NEEDED the host will show a confirmation box with “confirm” or “cancel” selection.